liferay/liferay-docs/en/discover/deployment/articles-dxp/02-installing-search-engine/02-enterprise-search/00-intro.markdown

 authenticating access to the Elasticsearch cluster's data and encrypting Elasticsearch's internal and external communications.
 These are necessary security features for most production systems.
-A Liferay Enterprise Search Premium subscription gets you access to two X-Pack Connectors for @product@: monitoring and security.
-A Liferay Enterprise Search Standard subscription gets you the monitoring integration.
+A Liferay Enterprise Search subscription gets you access to two X-Pack Connectors for @product@: monitoring and security.
 Contact
 [Liferay's Sales department for more information](https://www.liferay.com/contact-us#contact-sales).

 Here's an overview of using X-Pack with @product@: